evotyindia/EatWise-Project/README.md

 This Next.js application can be deployed to any platform that supports Next.js, such as Vercel, Netlify, or Firebase App Hosting (an `apphosting.yaml` is included).

-For Genkit flows to work in production, ensure your deployment environment has the `GOOGLE_API_KEY` environment variable set.
+**Important:** For Genkit AI flows to work in production, you MUST set the `GOOGLE_API_KEY` environment variable in your deployment environment's settings.

+### Deploying on Vercel

+1. Push your code to a GitHub repository.
+2. Import the repository into Vercel.
+3. In the Vercel project settings, navigate to the **Environment Variables** section.
+4. Add a new environment variable with the name `GOOGLE_API_KEY` and paste your key as the value.
+5. Redeploy your application.
+The AI features should now work correctly.

 ## Contributing